unicode-org/message-format-wg/spec/formatting.md

   > rather than as a representation of its HTML source.

-Formatter implementations are not required to expose the _resolution_ and _pattern selection_ operations to their users, or even use them in their internal processing, as long as the final _formatting_ result is made available to users and the observable behavior of the formatter matches that described here.
+Formatter implementations are not required to expose the _expression resolution_ and _pattern selection_ operations to their users, or even use them in their internal processing, as long as the final _formatting_ result is made available to users and the observable behavior of the formatter matches that described here.